buddhamagnet/cv/README.md

 ### THE ECONOMIST

 Currently back on the Content Platform as tech lead, right now migrating the initial fleet of worker services from Elastic Beanstalk worker environments to AWS Lambda and serverless.
+Worked on the entire stack, including the above mentioned workers (Go), a subset of workers written in ES6 JavaScript, the GraphQL layer that sits in front of our fleet, our gateway layer which comprises Nginx (Openresty), Varnish and Lua, and our Elasticsearch back end, including working out a way to reindex with zero downtime.

 ### PEAK BI